-Contractor must is required to upload complete and participate in CalHEERS accurate will meet deadline for testing and to provide certification of plan data and documents the SERFF templates, SBCs, EOCs and other policy documents in the CalHEERS pre-production environment. by Date TBD Uploads made later than the due date and errors requiring additional uploads beyond the due date will result in a liquidated damags penalty in the amount of \$50,000 for each document uploaded beyond the due date and for each document that has to be uploaded again due to Contractor's error.
+Contractor must is required to upload complete and participate in CalHEERSCCSB eligibility and enrollment system accurate will meet deadline for testing and to provide certification of plan data and documents to the SERFF templates, SBCs, EOCs and other policy documents in the CCSBCalHEERS pre-production environment. by [Date TBD|Uploads made later than the due date and errors requiring additional uploads beyond the due date will result in a liquidated damags penalty in the amount of \$50,000 for each document uploaded beyond the due date and for each document that has to be uploaded again due to Contractor's error.
 The pre-production environment is the test environment where the parties can validate templates and documents prior to the Renewal and Open Enrollment Periods.
-Following Contractor's certification of the OHPs in the pre-production environment, any subsequent uploads required to correct Contractor's errors in the production environment will result in a liquidated damages in the amount penalty of \$50,000 \$25,000 beginning with uploads for the 2017 Plan Year, and each year thereafter, Contractor must submit.
-One upload, for purposes of this paragraph, includes all plan data and documents that must be resubmitted to correct Contractor's errors.
+Following Contractor's certification of the OHPs in the pre-production environment, any subsequent uploads required to correct Contractor's errors in the production environment will result in a liquidated damages in the amount penalty oof \$50,000 beginning with uploads for the 2017 Plan Year, and each year thereafter, Contractor must submit.
+One upload includes Contractor is responsible for the accuracy of all plan data and documents that must be resubmitted to correct Contractor's errors provided for upload.
+There are no liquidated damages for system test and load deadlines.
 Liquidated damages will not apply to additional uploads resulting from errors in the instructions provided by the Exchange, or changes required by Covered California or Contractor's regulatordue to regulatory review.